 In addition to using copy to entice its audience, the team also provides clear information and instruction, making it easy for customers to proceed in their journey with the brand.
 Take a cue from Starbucks and develop a strong voice that matches your brand’s image.
 Your audience will always know exactly what you offer and what they need to do to get it from you.

 Starbucks has chosen three different typefaces to represent its brand:

 Sodo Sans, a versatile typeface to be used mostly in body copy:

 Lander, a serif font used in more emotionally expressive content:

 …and Trade Gothic LT, a condensed font used in headlines, signage, and wayfinding materials:

 As ConversionXL explains in incredible detail:

 Above all, your brand’s font(s) need to be clear, crisp, and readable.
 While some level of flair and style is appropriate at times, they should never detract from the message.
-Consistent use of a typeface is essential, as it allows your audience to automatically orient themselves when engaging with your brand.
-In using different fonts to convey various types of information, you’ll subtly convey different messages to consumers.
+Consistent use of a typeface is essential, as it automatically allows your audience to orient themselves when engaging with your brand.
+Using different fonts to convey various information, you’ll subtly convey different messages to consumers.